zhangsheng377/Megatron-DeepSpeed/examples_deepspeed/deepspeed4science/long_seq_support/README.md

 # Megatron Sequence Parallelism

-We rebased and enabled DeepSpeed with the newest Megatron for long sequence support.
-This folder contains examples that demonstrate how to use new Megatron-DeepSpeed's sequence parallelism.
+We rebased and enabled DeepSpeed with the latest Megatron repo for long sequence support.
+This folder contains examples that demonstrate how to use the new Megatron-DeepSpeed for training with long sequences.

 ## Rebasing Efforts/Achievements
 - Enabled Megatron-LM's sequence parallel.
 - Enabled rotary positional embedding.
 - Enabled FlashAttention v1 and v2.
-- Fixed the conflicts related to activation checkpointing when DeepSpeed was used with the newest Megatron-LM since NVIDIA introduced some new fine-grained partial checkpointing techniques.
-DeepSpeed was not compatible with that.
+- Fixed the conflicts related to activation checkpointing when DeepSpeed was used with the newest Megatron-LM.
+NVIDIA introduced new fine-grained partial checkpointing technique, which DeepSpeed was not compatible with.
+Support for fine-grained checkpointing will be left as future work.
-- Major refactor to DeepSpeed pipeline parallelism implementation for GPT model in order to work with newest Megatron-LM.
+- Major refactoring to DeepSpeed pipeline parallelism implementation for GPT model in order to work with newest Megatron-LM.
 - Fixed model checkpoint save/load when DeepSpeed was used with the newest Megatron-LM.
-- First generated attention mask on CPU memory and then moved it into GPU memory to avoid out of memory error when large sequence length.
+- First generated attention mask on CPU memory and then moved it into GPU memory to avoid out of memory error when training with very large sequence lengths.
-- Split weights of position encoding across all GPUs when enabling sequence parallel.
+- Split weights of position encoding across all GPUs when enabling sequence parallel to further reduce the memory footprint.
 - Fully verified the performance and correctness of GPT pretraining after rebasing.

 ## Setting Up the Virtual Environment